- 8.94k views

 Quintessentially Aussie, this land of scorched red desert, secret canyon trails and awe-inspiring skies is easily accessible despite its remoteness that spans 6.5 million square kilometres.

-Exploring the outback is one of the top things to do for any traveller who heads out on a visit to Australia.
+Exploring the outback is one of the top activities for any traveller who heads out on a trip to Australia.
 Start from Adelaide and drive north on the Explorer Highway, or fly into Darwin and go south through ancient, tropical landscape.
 Whichever route you take, you will see some of Australia’s most incredible natural wonders on your Aussie outback adventure.

-One of the most iconic and sacred sites in Australia, this geological marvel located inside the Uluru Kata-Tjuta National Park in Yulara is a must-see on any outback tour.
+One of the most iconic and sacred sites in Australia, catching a sight of this geological marvel located inside the Uluru Kata-Tjuta National Park in Yulara is a top thing to do in Australia on any outback tour.
 Be sure to go at sunrise or sunset, catching the changing colours in all their glory as the light hits the 600 million-year-old monolith.

 - Ride a camel, touring off-road across the desert at sunset